tra38/nanogenmo-2020/output_file.md

 ### Scroll of Courage

 The term "Kolat" is a Rokugani term meaning "to question".
 Today, it is a generic term for any anti-Imperial conspiracy who questions the divine rule of the Kami.
 Their methods differ across the ages, but their structure and ideology is consistent.
 Each Kolat conspiracy is organized in a hierarchical manner: autonomous cells send delegates to a ruling council that meets in private.
-And all Kolat conspiracies believe in the same goal: the overthrow of the Haneti dynasty and the establishment of the "Rule of Man".
+And all Kolat conspiracies believe in the same goal: the overthrow of the Hantei dynasty and the establishment of the "Rule of Man".
 How they interpret that goal, though, can differ.

 Though it is a very simple matter for an Emerald Magistrate to purge a single Kolat conspiracy, always another one appears elsewhere in the empire.
 It is impossible to truly destroy an idea, though you can limit its spread and prevent it from causing too much mischief.

 Some Kolats, an attempt to boost their prestige, has written down secret histories linking their efforts to more ancient Kolats, with some cells tracing their ancestry back to the original Kolats who fought against the Kami  in the early days of the Rokugani Empire.
 It is unclear how accurate these secret histories are.

-Though a few Kolats are hardened rebels that engage violent terrorism and rabble-rousing, most Kolats are centralized around radical philosophers who are more likely to talk about destroying the Haneti than actually do anything about it.
-Even some of the more well-connected Kolats, those that actually could destroy the Haneti dynasty, don't want to do the deed, fearing the consequences.
+Though a few Kolats are hardened rebels that engage violent terrorism and rabble-rousing, most Kolats are centralized around radical philosophers who are more likely to talk about destroying the Hantei than actually do anything about it.
+Even some of the more well-connected Kolats, those that actually could destroy the Hantei dynasty, don't want to do the deed, fearing the consequences.
 Instead, these Kolats subtly seek to control the Empire from behind the scenes, for their own secretive purposes.

 Disgruntled samurai can join a Kolat for many reasons.
 Some do so because they see it as a stepping stool for personal power.
 Some do it because they were blackmailed into it, or because their ancestors belonged to it - so they have to uphold tradition.
 Some do so because they see injustice in the status quo.
 And still some do so because they want to be part of the Rokugani counterculture and see subversion as "cool" or exciting.